Theodoros Maniateas: International career

 Maniateas shared with Vasilis Konstantinou the position of goalkeeper of the National Youth Team, where they played in the European Championship in 1964 and 1965.

+Managerial career

+Maniateas subsequently obtained a coaching qualification and managed several clubs, including Aris Skala, Asteras Amaliada, Anagennisi Karditsa and Antagoras Kos.

 Personal life

 Maniateas was married and had three children.
+During his playing career at AEK, he also co-owned a Pro-Po betting agency in Athens with his then teammate, Aleko Yordan.
 He regularly attended AEK and the club's Veterans Association events.
-In 20 September 2014 he died at the age of 69, after a 5-year struggle with lung cancer.
+On 20 September 2014 he died at the age of 69, after a 5-year struggle with lung cancer.